Supplying Catalogue Record and Other Information

 - photographs of instruments and sites where the instrument is deployed

 - calibration information

 - links to related articles

-For fixed content these can be uploaded to the CEDA Document Repository for long-term archiving which can then be linked up to from the relevant data catalogue records for data in the CEDA archive.
-However, should such supporting information be likely to change over time, please contact us as we may instead store this in the CEDA Artefacts Service instead.
+For fixed content these can be uploaded to our CEDA Document Repository Zenodo Community for long-term archiving which can then be linked up to from the relevant data catalogue records for data in the CEDA archive.
+These are items that users control themselves and can easily update with new versions if required.
+Zenodo also automatically issues DOIs for these items allowing greater traceability and reliable connections.